Shruthi2124/ansible/git/Docker/docker_wb2.md

 --docker image ls
 --docker tag 6efc10a0510f(nginx image is) shruthibandiacr (acr name)
            or
---docker tag 6efc10a0510f shruthibandiacr/nginx(first tagging to the registry and then tag that registry to the server) using the above image - here tagging to server --docker tag shruthibandiacr/nginx shruthibandiacr.azurecr.io/nginx (tagging registry to server) --docker push shruthibandiacr.azurecr.io/nginx
+--docker tag 6efc10a0510f shruthibandiacr/nginx(first tagging to the registry and then tag that registry to the server //nginx container) using the above image - here tagging to server --docker tag shruthibandiacr/nginx shruthibandiacr.azurecr.io/nginx (tagging registry to server) --docker push shruthibandiacr.azurecr.io/nginx